A Close Up Look At The 1790 Census

 - 2 free white females.
 [One female would be Rosannah, James’s wife.]

 Even though this particular census record is alphabetized by first name, looking at the other entries revealed James was living close to his brother John Harrod and a brother-in-law Joseph Barbee.
-Had I not known the relationship of these men to James, I would have made note of other Harwards/Harrods in the census and researched accordingly.

 Where to Find Census Records